LeNPaul/Lagrange/README.md

 All social media icons are courtesy of [Font Awesome](http://fontawesome.io/).
 You can change which icons appear, as well as the account that they link to, in the `settings.yml` file in the `_data` folder.

+### MathJax

+Lagrange comes out of the box with [MathJax](https://www.mathjax.org/), which allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).

+### Syntax Highlighting

+Lagrange provides syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
+Syntax highlighting allows you to display source code in different colors and fonts depending on what programming language is being displayed.
+You can find the full list of supported programming languages [here](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers).
+Another option is to embed your code through [Gist](https://en.support.wordpress.com/gist/).

+### Markdown

+As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
+Examples of these text formatting features can be seen below.
+You can find this post in the `_posts` directory.

 ## Everything Else

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].